Our Story.

 If you could change one thing in the world what would it be?

-Make kindness a bigger influence in everyone’s decision making and behaviour.
+Make kindness a principal influence in everyone’s decision making and behaviour.

 Which words or phrases do you most overuse?